 - The state ceremonial, which includes a 21-gun salute and the South African Air Force flypast.

 Members of the South African National Defence Force (SANDF) will line the route that the President takes to Parliament.

 The Military Guard of Honour will participate in the ceremony and the military band will play South Africa’s national anthem.

-In a general election year, 2 State of the Nation Addresses are delivered.
+In a general election year, like 2019, 2 State of the Nation Addresses are delivered.

 The State of the Nation Address is one of the rare occasions where the 3 arms of State, namely the Executive represented by the President, Deputy President and Ministers; the Judiciary, represented by the country’s Chief Justice and the Judge Presidents; and the Legislature, represented by the Members of Parliament gather in one place.

 The provincial and local spheres of government are also represented.

 When is the State of the Nation Address happening?

 - The State of the Nation Address (or SONA) will be delivered to a joint sitting of the two Houses of Parliament (National Assembly and National Council of Provinces).